AnthonyDadivasDuren/RaylibGame/README.md

 # KILL CUBE

 A fast-paced top-down shooter built with raylib and C++.
 Control a cube through waves of enemies, level up, and choose upgrades to become an unstoppable force.
-Survive as long as you can and take down the boss on wave 10.
+Survive as long as you can—and take down the boss on wave 10.

 ---